ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 # Motivation

 In the current design of the language only incremental ranges are allowed.
 Though in some cases there's a need for loops going in the reverse direction.
-This example demonstrates the shaker sort algorithm where countdown loops are mocked:
+These examples demonstrate the shaker sort and bubble sort algorithms where countdown loops are mocked:

 ```ts
 function shaker_sort(a: [u32; 10], const rounds: u32) -> [u32; 10] {